VAPA Connections

 Galleries of Contemporary Art (GOCA)

-GOCA caters to the Colorado Springs and university communities.
-GOCA 1420 is situated in the heart of the campus and offers four to five exhibitions annually by outstanding regional artists as well as artists of significant national and international reputation.
-This award winning gallery also hosts faculty and student exhibitions annually.
+GOCA's newest exhibition space, the Marie Walsh Sharpe Gallery of Contemporary Art, is located in the Ent Center for the Arts.
+This award-winning gallery offers four to five exhibitions annually by outstanding regional artists as well as artists of significant national and international reputation.

-Peak FreQuency Creative Arts serves as a platform for innovative and diverse pursuits in music and interdisciplinary arts projects bringing unique professional programming to UCCS and the Colorado Springs Community.
-A resident organization of the Music Program in the Department of Visual and Performing Arts Department, Peak FreQuency presents approximately twelve thematically designed concerts and interactive residencies annually.
+Peak FreQuency Creative Arts promote innovative and diverse pursuits in music and interdisciplinary arts projects.
+The program offers unique professional programming to UCCS and the Colorado Springs community.

 Prologue Lecture Series